crweiner/hacktoberfest-swag-list/README.md

 - **How to sign up**: [Join #Orbtoberfest](https://circleci-public.github.io/hacktoberfest/#/) and submit your PRs to this [Google Form](https://docs.google.com/forms/d/1-MbzLy0m1eRLjeye9wu76fYkzcX5A3PvgKd09EhVObY/viewform).
 - **Notes**: View full details above.
 Make pull requests to any open-source "orbs" for CircleCI, or create your own.
 When complete submit PRs to the Google form to claim swag.

+### O

+#### **Opsdroid**
+- **Swag**: Stickers, Limited-Edition Stickers
+- **Requirements**: (Any one)
+    - Write code to solve issues in the opsdroid core repository
+    - Improve the documentation to help others get started
+    - Write skills, connectors or database modules
+    - Contribute to the opsdroid home page (it’s a Jekyll website)
+    - Post about your experience using opsdroid on your own blog
+    - Contribute to opsdroid audio (python voice client for opsdroid)
+    - Submit lots of useful issues (5–10 good ones is probably sticker worthy)
+    - Create logo variations and banners for promotion
+    - Contribute to opsdroid desktop (electron and react app)
+    - Promote opsdroid in a meaningful way
+- **How to sign up**: (Link to claim swag [text](https://docs.google.com/forms/d/e/1FAIpQLSd37TCTxLkM9IRTO7SjRtLG0IlZC10iBUqzsrVZ4HmAR-w6fg/viewform))
+- **Notes**: See the [blog post](https://medium.com/opsdroid/contributor-sticker-packs-738058ceda59/) for more information.

 ### U

 #### **Uno Platform**